 - short-term credit foreign trade financing, letters of credit and follow-on financing guarantees;

-- euro payment services; and,
+- euro payment services;

+- corporate trust agency functions; and,

-- · client deposits.
+- client deposits.

 The clients, which are almost exclusively international financial institutions, are located primarily in the Middle-East, Europe and Asia.